Universal-Debloater-Alliance/universal-android-debloater-next-generation/README.md

 - [x] Multi-device support: you can connect multiple phones at the same time
 - [x] All your actions are logged, so you never forget what you've done

-NB : System apps cannot truly be uninstalled without root (see the [FAQ](https://github.com/Universal-Debloater-Alliance/universal-android-debloater/wiki/FAQ))
+NB: System apps cannot truly be uninstalled without root (see the [FAQ](https://github.com/Universal-Debloater-Alliance/universal-android-debloater/wiki/FAQ))

 ## Universal Debloat Lists